• Home

 google ads promo code

-How to Calculate Conversion Cost?
+How to Sum Conversion Cost?

 Calculating the conversion cost just involves simple division.
-To complete the calculation, you will need to know the number of conversions made as a result of the campaign as well as the total spending on the campaign.
+To complete the figure, you will need to know the number of conversions made as a result of the campaign as well as the total spending on the campaign.
 You must know what the conversion cost formula is so that you must know about the spending, PPC ROI and wastages happening in campaigns.

 Conversion Cost Formula: